-Upon successful completion of all classroom requirements, students in programs that require an externship are expected to begin the externship portion of their programs within 14 calendar days (excluding holidays and regularly scheduled breaks).
-If a student does not begin externship training within 14 calendar days, he/she must be dropped from the program.
+Upon successful completion of all classroom requirements, students in programs that require an externship are expected to begin the externship portion of their programs in the earlier of 14 calendar days (excluding holidays and regularly scheduled breaks) or before violating the attendance policy.
+If a student does not begin externship training within this time period, he/she must be dropped from the program.
 A leave of absence (LOA) may only be approved if the student's reason meets the criteria of the LOA Policy.
-Students may only miss 14 consecutive calendar days once they start externship or they must be dropped from the program.